 Solving real-world problems gets kids out of the classroom and into the real world.
 Again, this is a skill that's paramount to success in life beyond school.
 Developing critical thinking skills and HOTS (higher order thinking skills) comes to the forefront here.

-A great place to do this is Wabisabi.
+A great place to do this is with Wabisabi Zen.
 It's a teacher's dream, a resource that lets you plan incredible project-based learning and inquiry units for your students.
 In addition, it offers real-time reporting against standards, media-rich portfolios your students can easily build as evidence of learning, detailed lesson planning options, and much more.

 3. Encourage Collaboration

 Bring teamwork and peer collaboration into the mix and you're sure to engage critical thinking skills.
 This applies not only in your classroom with other students, but also beyond the classroom walls into broader areas.
 It can involve the community and all the interesting professionals that are part of it.